ANALYSIS-Powell's reappointment gives investors stability

 By David Randall, Lewis Krauskopf and Shreyashi Sanyal

-NEW YORK, Nov 22 (Reuters) - Biden's pick of Jerome Powell to continue as Federal Reserve Chair reassured investors who said it gave some predictability as the central bank prepares to start hiking rates and slows the pace of bond buying.
+NEW YORK, Nov 22 (Reuters) - U.S. President Joe Biden's pick of Jerome Powell to continue as Federal Reserve chair reassured investors who said it gave some predictability as the central bank prepares to start hiking rates and slows the pace of bond buying.

-Biden also has three Fed seats to fill, including the Vice Chair for Supervision, and intends to make those in early December.
+Biden also has three Fed seats to fill, including the vice chair for supervision, and intends to pick those in early December.

 While Tuz said that Powell was "liked by both parties, he has been a pretty stable force.”